-Another common avenue of missing or unclaimed money is Superannuation.
-Many people have multiple super funds that they have failed to have rolled over due to job changes and even fund changes over the years.
+Another common avenue of missing or unclaimed money is superannuation.
+Many people have multiple super funds that they’ve failed to roll over due to job changes over the years.

-If you think you might have some lost of unclaimed super that you would like returned you can go to the ATO website and search for lost super and follow the instructions on how to roll your super over into your current fund.
+If you think you might have some lost of unclaimed super that you would like returned you can go to the ATO website.
+There you can search for lost super and follow the instructions on how to roll your super over into your current fund.

-If you don’t want to or are unsure of trying to search for your super on your own, there are many companies that specialise in super rollovers and super funds including most banking institutions.
+If you are unsure about consolidating your super on your own, there are many companies that could help.
+Specialists in super rollovers and super funds can be found virtually anywhere online and include most banking institutions.

 Alternatively, you could approach your current super fund to do a search for you and roll over any super that they find.
 Most of them will do it for free, however you should get a written quote or have a conversation with your super fund as to the costs that will be involved if they roll your super over for you.